JMPorcher/shared-pantry/README.md

 [X] Does the **Pantry class** need something else at this point?
 --> nah
+[X] Add Pantry to Provider
+[X] PageView for Pantries
-[] Add Pantry to Provider
+[] Add Pantry title to AppBar
-[] PageView for Pantries
+[] Adjust ShoppingList for Pantries

+[] Welcome screen "Add your first pantry"

 [] Delete option for Pantries: personal is archivable/deletable, shared can be erased by Pantry starter or left by every other user

-[] Welcome screen "Add your first pantry"

 [] Firebase basic structure (I'm scared man)
 [] Firebase groups